Why Using the Second Person Tense Improves Your Writing

 Beware of exceptions

-As with the rules of English spelling, there’s always an exception that proves the rule in content.
+As with the rules of English spelling, there’s always an exception that proves this rule in content.
 For example, case studies often adopt the third or first-person POV given their formatting and vendor-customer dynamic.
-But when it comes to blog articles, social media posts, flyers and printed materials, many can go from a 7 to a 10 by using the second-person version.

 First-Person vs Second-Person Writing: A Comparison